 There are a few reasons why I think this impressive lens should be the first Fuji lens you consider when buying a Fuji mirrorless camera, but before I go into them, watch this short video clip…

 Yep, that’s me holding a Fuji 23mm f/2 WR attached to a Fuji X-T2 under a running tap!
-When Fujifilm Australia kindly leant me some gear for this best Fuji lenses review, they told me to have a go at this little stunt, and my jaw was on the floor…
+When Fujifilm Australia kindly leant me one of the best mirrorless cameras for professional photographers for this best Fuji lenses review, they told me to have a go at this little stunt, and my jaw was on the floor…

 The ‘WR’ in the name of the Fuji 23mm f/2 WR stands for ‘weather resistant.’
 You’ll see it on a few of the other Fuji X lenses, including the 50mm f/2, 16mm f/1.4, 35mm f/2 and 90mm f/2, so in theory, my incredibly scientific ‘running water’ test is possible with all these lenses too (although you’ll need to be using one of Fuji’s weather resistant camera bodies like the X-T2.